List of New Zealand One Day International cricket records: Greatest win margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest victory recorded by New Zealand is during the Bangladesh's tour in 2007 when they won by 10 wickets with 264 balls remaining.

 Greatest win margins (by wickets)

 A total of 55 matches have ended with chasing team winning by 10 wickets with West Indies winning by such margins a record 10 times.
 New Zealand have won an ODI match by this margin on nine occasions.

 Highest successful run chases

 South Africa holds the record for the highest successful run chase which they achieved when they scored 438/9 in response to Australia's 434/9.
-New Zealand's highest innings total while chasing is 322/3 in a successful run chase against West Indies at Taunton, England during the 2019 Cricket World Cup.
+New Zealand's highest innings total while chasing is 348/6 in a successful run chase against India during the India tour of New Zealand in 2020.